pranomostro/script/README.md

 * dwfn: create a directory friends with symlinks to the friend directories named after the linked friends name
 * wrm: read messages for ratox to text_in and append them to text_out.
-Does not work atm because 9base rc segfaults on it.
+Does not work atm because 9base rc segfaults on sigint, and because test returns true on zero and non-zero with a single newline.

 Requirements
 ------------